magnars/stasis/README.md

 If this seems like too much, well, maybe you're using the wrong static site library.
 But anyway, there's even a library to create RSS for you
 here: [clj-rss](https://github.com/yogthos/clj-rss).

+## Contribute

+Yes, please do.
+And add tests for your feature or fix, or I'll certainly break it later.

+#### Running the tests

+`lein midje` will run all tests.

+`lein midje namespace.*` will run only tests beginning with "namespace.".

+`lein midje :autotest` will run all the tests indefinitely.
+It sets up a watcher on the code files.
+If they change, only the relevant tests will be run again.

 ## License